thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

   ![Mobile Get Live Data](https://github.com/thomassuedbroecker/TempTracker_IoTBluemixMFPSample/blob/master/tempTrackerImages/mobile-getlive-data.jpg)

+  **NOTE:**
+  _1) How to run on real iOS device?_

-  **NOTE:** If you want to run the app on a real iOS device, you must follow this steps:
+  If you want to run the app on a real iOS device, you must follow this steps:
   * a) Disable BitCode
   * b) Disable Security take a look here: [reason]( http://stackoverflow.com/questions/30731785/how-do-i-load-an-http-url-with-app-transport-security-enabled-in-ios-9)
   * c) Edit the **TempTracker-Info.plist** under **tempTracker/platforms/ios/TempTracker** in a editor and add this code: